miles-grant-ibigroup/mastarm/README.md

 ## Configuration

 Mastarm can be pointed to a directory containing configuration files using the `--config` flag.
-By default, Mastarm looks in the `configurations/default` path of the current working directory.
-Mastarm looks for four different files: `env.yml`, `settings.yml`, `store.yml`, and `messages.yml`.
+It will fall back to files in the `configurations/default` path of the current working directory if one of the files below does not exist in config folder specified.

 ### `env.yml`